benzene structure header image

 isomer of 1,2-dibromobenzene is formed

 You may feel and probably quite correctly that Kekulé's ideas to account for the structure of benzene and his predictions for the number of isomers for the disubstituted benzene rings seem a bit of a fudge.
 However in his defence they offer an explanation at least for the correct number of isomers for mono and disubstituted benzene rings.
 The one key point that Kekulé's model fails to address is the fact that benzene's empirical formula clearly indicates that it is unsaturated and yet benzene fails to undergo the expected electrophilic addition reactions you would expect of unsaturated compounds such as alkenes.
-Indeed in its reactions benzene undergoes electrophilic substitution reactions and not electrophilic addition reactions.
+Indeed in its reactions benzene undergoes electrophilic substitution reactions and not electrophilic addition reactions and Kekulé's proposed structure for benzene could not offer any explanation for this.

 Delocalisation stability of benzene

 In 1899 the theory of resonance was put forward to try and understand why benzene does not undergo electrophilic addition reactions that we might expect from an unsaturated molecule, this is covered in more detail below.
-For now consider another piece of unusual behaviour that was observed, that is the enthalpies of hydrogenation of benzene.
-The hydrogenation of cyclohexene is shown below:
+For now consider another piece of unusual behaviour that was observed for benzene, that is the enthalpies of hydrogenation of benzene.
+The hydrogenation of cyclohexene (C6H10) is shown below:

 hydrogenation of cyclehexene

 Cyclohexene (C6H10) is an unsaturated molecule containing 1 carbon carbon double bond (C=C).
-The hydrogenation or addition of hydrogen across the C=C bond is a simple and straightforward reaction.
-The enthalpy change for this exothermic reaction is slightly less than -120kJ mol- (ΔH =-120kJmol-1).
+The hydrogenation or addition of hydrogen across the C=C bond is a simple and straightforward reaction and the enthalpy change for this exothermic reaction is slightly less than -120kJ mol- (ΔH =-120kJmol-1).

-Now if we imagine the hydrogenation of Kekulé's cyclohexa-1,3,5-triene, as shown below, it would seem reasonable to expect the enthalpy change for this hydrogenation reaction to simply be three times that of the enthalpy of hydrogenation of cyclohexene since the reaction simply involves the hydrogenation of three carbon carbon double (C=C) bonds as opposed to a one C=C bond in cyclohexene.
-However when the hydrogenation reaction is carried out the enthalpy change (ΔH) is only -208kJmol-1 and not the expected -360kJmol-1, that is -152kJmol-1 less energy is given out than expected.
+Now if we imagine the hydrogenation of Kekulé's cyclohexa-1,3,5-triene or benzene, as shown below, it would seem reasonable to expect the enthalpy change for this hydrogenation reaction to simply be three times that of the enthalpy of hydrogenation of cyclohexene since the reaction simply involves the hydrogenation of three carbon carbon double (C=C) bonds as opposed to one C=C bond in cyclohexene.
+However when the hydrogenation reaction is carried out the enthalpy of hydrogenation of benzene is only -208kJmol-1 and not the expected -360kJmol-1, that is -152kJmol-1 less energy is given out than expected.
 This suggests that benzene is about 150 kJmol-1 more stable than Kekulé's cyclohexa-1,3,5-triene.

 hydrogenation of benzene